bendourthe/computer-vision/Python/README.md

 ## REPOSITORY CONTENT

-### Cascade face detection
-This folder contains a notebook implementing the functionality of the Haar cascades for automated facial detection on images and videos.

 ### Curv motion capture
 This folder contains a script enabling the manual selection of landmarks on images (consulting project).

+### Dense optical flow
+This folder contains a notebook enabling the automated detection of motion on loaded or live videos using Dense Optical Flow and the functionality of the Gunnar Farneback's algorithm.

+### Face detection
+This folder contains a notebook enabling the automated and semi-automated detection/tracking of faces on images and videos using the functionality of Haar cascades and various tracking APIs.

 ### Watershed image segmentation
-This folder contains a notebook implementing the functionality of the Watershed algorithm, enabling the semi-automated segmentation of images.
+This folder contains a notebook enabling the semi-automated segmentation of 2D images using the functionality of the Watershed Algorithm.

+### YOLO object tracking
+This folder contains a notebook enabling the automated detection and tracking of objects on images and videos using the pre-trained weights of the deep learning YOLO (You Only Look Once) model.